yuxshao/learn-gamedev/Introduction to Game Development.md

 <a href="#top" class="top" id="vertical-movement">Top</a>
 ##3.4 Vertical Movement

 The vertical movement in a platformer is governed by gravity, which is usually a constant downwards acceleration.
 In addition to that, the player should be able to jump.
-For this section, we'll add gravity but no ground, and instead give the player the ability to jump in the air.
+For this section, we¿ll add gravity but no ground, and instead give the player the ability to jump in the air.

 <a id="gravity"></a>
 ###3.4.1 Gravity

 A constant downward acceleration translates to a continuous addition of downward speed.
-We can do this by defining `grav = 0.5` in the Create event and then `vspeed += grav` in the Step event.
+We can do this by defining `grav = 0.23` in the Create event and then `vspeed += grav` in the Step event.

 <a id="jumping"></a>
 ###3.4.2 Jumping